Key (critical) relations preserved by a weak near-unanimity function: Auxiliary statements

 By Lemma~\ref{DammuVariables} a key relation is essential if and only if it has no dummy variables.
 That is why later in the paper we always assume that every key relation is essential.
-Also we assume that every relation arising in the paper has arity greater than 2 if the arity is not specified directly.